elastic/elasticsearch-dsl-py/docs/index.rst

     elasticsearch-dsl>=2.0.0,<3.0.0

-The development is happening on ``master``, older branches only get bugfix releases
+The development is happening on ``main``, older branches only get bugfix releases

 Search Example
 --------------